Category: Tomb of a historical figure

 Takiguchidera Temple (滝口寺)

 Takiguchidera Temple is a very small temple next to Gioji Temple in Saga area.
-This temple began as an Oujo-in temple in the Heian period.
+This temple began as the Oujo-in temple in the Heian period.
 The temple was abandoned during the Meiji period due to the abolition of Buddhism.
 It was rebuilt together with Gioji Temple in the Showa period.
 This temple is famous for…

 Read more